shroominic/image_cutter_for_anki/README.md

 ### Problem

-I want to make some Anki Cards out of [this PDF](http://mathphys-online.de/wp-content/uploads/2014/05/z_Zusfassung_lin-alg-geometrie.pdf) but this task seems very boring to me.
+I want to make some Anki Cards out of [this PDF](http://mathphys-online.de/wp-content/uploads/2014/05/z_Zusfassung_lin-alg-geometrie.pdf) because i need to learn for my A-levels... but just to make lots of screen captures seems very boring to me.

 ### Solution